 If you’ve ever introduced a breastfed baby to rice cereal, you already know what I’m about to tell you: solid food is constipating for babies.
 Oh boy!
 Perhaps if you’ve taken detours down the path of formula and overripe bananas before getting to table food, it might not be as ummm — how to put this delicately? — obvious.
-But I have a go-to remedy for a baby with blocked bowels: PRUNES!
+But I have a go-to remedy for a baby with blocked bowels: PRUNE Baby Food!

 Prunes have a ton of fiber and are fantastic to prevent and alleviate baby constipation.
 Even prune juice is effective (so I mix that with powdered cereals).
 I always kept squeeze pouches of prunes stocked in my cabinet when my babies were small and toothless, and I often made homemade prune baby food.